velostudio/blog/revel-one-million-cubes.md

 This change alone was **massive**.
 SQLite's performance with bulk inserts inside a single transaction is orders of magnitude faster than individual transactions.

 I also rewrote several queries to use JOINs instead of separate queries, which reduced round-trips to the database.
+Another smaller improvement: the space tree view now builds lazily - it only constructs when you actually open it, instead of building on app start.

 Combined with these optimizations, database operations went from being the primary bottleneck to barely noticeable.

-### Other Optimizations

-Beyond the major changes, I made several smaller improvements.
-The space tree view (which shows the hierarchy of spaces in a sidebar) now builds lazily - it only constructs the tree when you actually open it, instead of building on app start.

 ### The Final Push: 1 Million Cubes